-In order to secure a seat in the Acute Surgical Pain Management Fellowship, students will be required to submit a \$1,500 deposit upon acceptance to the Fellowship.
-This deposit will be applied to the first tuition payment in the Fellowship program.
+In order to secure a seat in the Acute Surgical Pain Management Fellowship or dual DNAP-C / ASPMF, students are required to submit a \$1,500 deposit upon acceptance to the Fellowship.
+This deposit will be applied to the first tuition payment.